Theory: Initial Conditions

 \[\begin{equation} \rr_0^{\rm{ADK}} = \Im \int_0^{\ti} \AA(\tr+\ii\tau) \dd\tau = - \frac{\FF}{2} \frac{\kt^2+\kappa^2}{F^2}, \end{equation}\]

-which we refer to as the "$\Ip/F$" model, but with a slight difference in that we have replaced the ionization potential $\Ip=\kappa^2/2$ with the effective one $\tilde{\Ip}=(\kappa^2+\kt^2)/2$ to account for the initial kinetic energy, which ensures adiabatic tunneling better.
+a result that we associate with the "$\Ip/F$" model.
+However, there is a subtle distinction in that we replace the ionization potential $\Ip=\kappa^2/2$ with the effective potential $\tilde{\Ip}=(\kappa^2+\kt^2)/2$ to account for the initial kinetic energy, ensuring that adiabatic tunneling is accurately described by the condition $E=\kt^2/2+\rr_0^{\rm{ADK}}\cdot\FF=-\Ip$.

 Molecular SFA-SPA/SFA-SPANE/ADK